Innovative sustainable fabrics for the future

 Fabric makers only collect the silk once the moths have flown away.
 Unfortunately, this silk is not strong enough and the brand has found it difficult to find enough silk produced this way to create garments from.

 The luxury brand has joined forces with innovative biotechnology company Bolt Threads in California.
-Together they are changing the future of silk fabric industries.
+Together they are changing the future of silk industries.
 They are doing this by researching spiders.

 They have used the spiders to made a vegan silk that is strong, long-wearing and soft, called Microsilk.
 The method they use to produce this silk is not harmful to the environment.
-They make the fabric out of yeast, sugar and spider DNA.
+They make the material out of yeast, sugar and spider DNA.

 Like Stella McCartney, there are many designers who are working together with innovative manufacturers towards more sustainable fabric production.

 We manufacture sustainable cloth products in a way that reduces the emissions of carbon dioxide and other greenhouse gases.
-We produce these materials using methods that require no chemical treatment, or very little.
+We produce these fabrics using methods that require no chemical treatment, or very little.
 They also require little or no water, less energy and no fertilisers or pesticides to grow.

 All of these textiles have their place, but there are others that are extremely new and exciting that have taken the industry by storm.